Post Traumatic Stress Disorder

 Understanding someone’s experience of PTSD/C-PTSD can be complex, and many seeking to support someone with the condition may struggle to know the best ways to offer help.

-It’s important to know that offering the right support to someone with PTSD/C-PTSD can significantly affect their recovery and well-being.
+It’s important to know that offering the right support to someone with PTSD/C-PTSD, perhaps considering the benefits of a PTSD recovery retreat, can significantly affect their recovery and well-being.
 Here are some suggestions on how to do that:

 2. Be patient and understanding: People with PTSD may have triggers that cause distressing reactions.
 Be patient and understanding when they experience symptoms such as flashbacks, anxiety, or irritability.
 Avoid judgment and criticism; let them know you’re there to support them.